monapatel77551/BankingProject/README.md

 # Prerequisite-:

-  Here basic knowledge of python is required with good command on exceptionl handlinh Basic commands of git
+  Here basic knowledge of python is required with good command on exceptionl handling Basic commands of git
   For database MySql